mrjacklu/mrjacklu.github.io/_posts/tutorials/2019-09-17-Connecting Jupypter Notebook to SQL Databse.md

 Finally!
 We're going to connect to your .DB file and query from there.

-In this tutorial I used a .CSV that includes only two columns: the name of a city and its population.
-I will walk you through each of the steps needed to querying your .DB with SQL.
-Instead of listing it here, open up the [Jupyter Notebook file](https://github.com/mrjacklu/tutorials/blob/master/SQL%20Querying%20in%20Jupyter/SQL%20Querying%20in%20SQLite.ipynb).
+In this tutorial I used a very simple table that includes only two columns: the name of a city and its population.
+I will walk you through each of the steps needed to querying that cities.DB with SQL.
+Instead of listing the steps here, it would be easier to open up the [Jupyter Notebook file](https://github.com/mrjacklu/tutorials/blob/master/SQL%20Querying%20in%20Jupyter/SQL%20Querying%20in%20SQLite.ipynb) I made and follow the codes.

 You can find all the files to this tutorial on my [GitHub](https://github.com/mrjacklu/tutorials/tree/master/SQL%20Querying%20in%20Jupyter).

 ### Voila!
-You have learned how to change your .CSV into usable .DB file and then get a specific SQL query from it.
-And finally, downloading the file back into .CSV format in case in you want to make a visualization out of it.
+You have learned how to change your .CSV into a usable .DB file and then get a specific SQL query from it.
+And finally, you can download the file back into .CSV *(or Excel if you prefer* format in case in you want to make a visualization out of it.